JonathanFeenstra/handtohand-Vokord/README.md

-This is a plugin written for the Adamant add-on called "Hand To Hand".
+This is a plugin written for [Vokord](https://www.nexusmods.com/skyrimspecialedition/mods/129564) based on [colinswrath's plugin for the Hand to Hand add-on for Adamant](https://github.com/colinswrath/handtohand).

--Redirects lockpick XP to Pickpocket (now called Security)

--Catches hand to hand hits and allocates XP to lockpick (Now hand to hand)
+It catches hand to hand hits and allocates XP to Two Handed.

--Changes XP bar in lockpick menu to use pickpocket XP and level

 ## Requirements
 * [CMake](https://cmake.org/)